Note: This trip was made n December 2018.

-The Silk Hotel is located right in the heart of the Taroko National Park, highly recommended by the local colleagues.
-The weather was amazing with temperatures range between 18 to 23 degrees Celcius.
+The Silk Hotel is located right in the heart of the Taroko (太魯閣) National Park, highly recommended by the local colleagues.
+The weather was good with temperatures ranging between 18 to 23 degrees Celcius.

-After getting all the administration work done, we collected our keys, then we were brought to our hotel room.
-The hotel room is very cosy, with an amazing view of the gorge.
+After getting all the administration work done, we collected our keys, and the hotel staff brought us to our room.
+The hotel room has an amazing view of the gorge.
 Wow!
 This is my first time living in the middle of the Taroko National Park, not just being closed to nature but right with nature.

-After we freshened up, we took a walk outside of the hotel to explore the surroundings.
+After we freshened up, we took a walk to explore the surroundings.
 We stroll around Tianxiang, the largest recreation spot on the eastern section of the Central Cross-Island Highway.
 There are a few eateries, visitors services, temples and scenic spots.
-After exploring the area a little, we walked back towards the hotel.
-Then we walked to the Zhihui Bridge and cross the Pudu Bridge to visit the Xiangde Temple.
+After exploring the area a little, we walked towards the hotel to the Zhihui Bridge.
+We then cross the Pudu Bridge to visit the Xiangde Temple.

 Xiangde Temple is an antique temple bell tower surrounded by hills, well-known for having the tallest Bodhisattva in Taiwan.
-The trial from the hotel to the Xiangde Temple is about half a kilometre.
+The trail from the hotel to the Xiangde Temple is just half a kilometre.

-I climbed up the stairs to visit the temple and was welcomed by the White Robed Guanyin.
+I climbed up the flights of stairs to visit the temple and was welcomed by the White Robed Guanyin.